jrpotter/notebook/calculus/sequences.md

 Basic
 What does it mean for a sequence $(a_n)$ to be convergent?
 Back: $(a_n)$ has a limit.
-Reference: Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
+Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1773195941732-->
 END%%

 %%ANKI
 Cloze
 A sequence is either {convergent} or {divergent}.
-Reference: Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
+Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1773195941734-->
 END%%